John Fisher: Early life

+University of Cambridge

+Acknowledging Fisher's aptitude for learning, and being financially comfortable, his mother assented to his admission to the University of Cambridge, in 1482, at the age of twelve or thirteen.

+The University of Cambridge had regressed and stagnated academically.
+In an oration delivered before Henry VII in 1506, Fisher recalled:

 Fisher studied at the University of Cambridge from 1484, where at Michaelhouse he came under the influence of William Melton, a pastorally-minded theologian open to the new current of reform in studies arising from the Renaissance.
-Fisher earned a Bachelor of Arts degree in 1487 and in 1491 proceeded to a Master of Arts degree.
-Also in 1491 Fisher received a papal dispensation to enter the priesthood despite being under canonical age.
-Fisher was ordained into the priesthood on 17 December 1491 – the same year that he was elected a fellow of his college.
-He was also made Vicar of Northallerton, Yorkshire.
-In 1494 he resigned his benefice to become proctor of the university and three years later was appointed master debater, about which date he also became chaplain and confessor to Margaret Beaufort, Countess of Richmond and Derby, mother of King Henry VII.
-On 5 July 1501, he became a doctor of sacred theology and 10 days later was elected Vice-Chancellor of the university.
-Under Fisher's guidance, his patroness Lady Margaret founded St John's and Christ's Colleges at Cambridge, and a Lady Margaret Professorship of Divinity at each of the two universities at Oxford and Cambridge, Fisher himself becoming the first occupant of the Cambridge chair.
+Fisher received the Bachelor of Arts degree in 1487.
+In 1491 he proceeded to a Master of Arts degree and was elected a fellow of his college.

+Also in 1491 Fisher received a papal dispensation to be ordained to the priesthood despite being under the canonical age.
+On 17 December 1491 he was ordained into the priesthood, and appointed (nominal) Vicar of Northallerton, Yorkshire.

+In 1494 he resigned this benefice to become proctor of the University and three years later was appointed master debater and about the same time he was also appointed chaplain and confessor to Margaret Beaufort, Countess of Richmond and Derby, mother of King Henry VII.

+On 5 July 1501, he received the degree of doctor of sacred theology and 10 days later was elected Vice-Chancellor of the university.
+Under Fisher's guidance, his patroness Lady Margaret founded St John's and Christ's Colleges at Cambridge, and a Lady Margaret Professorship of Divinity at each of the two universities at Oxford and Cambridge.
+Fisher himself becoming the first occupant of the Cambridge chair.
 From 1505 to 1508 he was also the President of Queens' College.
 At the end of July 1516 he was at Cambridge for the opening of St John's College and consecrated the chapel.

 Fisher's strategy was to assemble funds and attract to Cambridge leading scholars from Europe, promoting the study not only of Classical Latin and Greek authors, but of Hebrew.
-He placed great weight upon pastoral commitment, above all popular preaching by the endowed staff.
+He placed great weight upon pastoral commitment, above all popular preaching, on the part of the endowed fellows.
+Fisher had a vision to which he dedicated all his personal resources and energies.
+Despite occasional opposition, he managed to administer the entire university, one of only two in England, conceiving and seeing through long-term projects.

 Fisher's foundations were also dedicated to prayer for the dead, especially through chantry foundations.
-Fisher had a vision to which he dedicated all his personal resources and energies.
-A scholar and a priest, humble and conscientious, he managed despite occasional opposition to administer a whole university, one of only two in England.
-He conceived and saw through long-term projects.

 A stern and austere man, Fisher was known to place a human skull on the altar during Mass and on the table during meals.

 Erasmus said of John Fisher: "He is the one man at this time who is incomparable for uprightness of life, for learning and for greatness of soul."